In the guide

 Required markings need to be easily legible and visible under normal conditions of presentation.
 This means taking into consideration use of colour and contrast.
 Packages must be marked with the following:

 - a statement of the nominal quantity.
 This statement must be in metric and the size of the marking is prescribed - for example, for a 500 g pack the marking must be at least 4 mm high

 - your name and address.
 Alternatively you may give the name and address of the business who asked you to make the packaged goods on their behalf

-If you import goods from outside the EU you are responsible for ensuring that the packs comply with the three packers' rules and that they are marked correctly.
-However, you may obtain and keep suitable documents from the actual packer (before the packages leave your possession) that provide sufficient evidence to show that the packages comply with the quantity requirements.
+If you import goods into the UK you are responsible for ensuring that the packs comply with the three packers' rules and that they are marked correctly.
+However, you may obtain and keep suitable documents from the actual packer (before the packages leave your possession) that provide sufficient evidence to show that each batch of the packages comply with the quantity requirements.

 More detailed information on the application of the Regulations can be found on the GOV.UK website.Back to top

 For more information on the work of Trading Standards services - and the possible consequences of not abiding by the law - please see 'Trading Standards: powers, enforcement and penalties'.Back to top

 Last reviewed / updated: May 2023Back to top